 When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say, I used everything you gave me

-I am a storyteller from way back; I have published two short stories that allows me to showcase my life through my most colorful of perceptions.
+I am a storyteller from way back; I am a published author of three books that allows me to showcase my life through my most colorful of perceptions.
 I believe we all have a story.
 I believe that we evolve because of how our stories have impacted our lives.
 Each experience carries us forth to our present moment.
 My story, as all of our stories, tell the journey of our life, the disappointments, our healing, the people that we met who enriched our lives, and those that added to our pain.

 Our stories can inspire us to live better lives, transform us to a new way of living or they can keep us mired in our limited belief’s, pain and suffering.
 We all can remember at least one of our stories and how that experience taught us something we will never forget.